LearnWeb3DAO/Whitelist-Dapp/README.md

               Its an NFT collection for developers in Crypto.
             </div>
             <div className={styles.description}>
-              {numberOfWhitelisted} have already joined the Waitlist
+              {numberOfWhitelisted} have already joined the Whitelist
             </div>
             {renderButton()}
           </div>